gourie/website/content/post/starter.md

 ---

 During my long summer break I decided to start writing about my learnings on this website.
-Although I hope that my ramblings are helpful for others, I have to admit that my motivations to do so are selfish:
+Although I hope that my ramblings are helpful for others, I have to admit that my motivations to do so are selfish because:
 1. you truly master a new concept when you are able to explain it succinctly in your own words
 2. I have enjoyed reading over 85 papers in the last 2 years but lack an easy way to revisit my summary learnings from these efforts
-3. It's time to practise my English writing skills a bit
+3. it's time to practise my English writing skills a bit

 Now that you know **why** I am adding more online content let's spend a minute to talk about **what** I intend to write about.
 The short answer is "anything that I studied recently in my professional sphere of interest".
 This starts from computer